 Defrosting: Allow them to thaw in the fridge overnight before reheating.

 Reheating instructions: Reheat the stuffed shells one serving at a time in the microwave for about 3-4 minutes.
-To reheat large amounts, sprinkle with 2 tablespoons of water, cover, and bak at 350° F (176°C) for about 20-25 minutes until hot in the center.
+To reheat large amounts, sprinkle with 2 tablespoons of water, cover, and bake at 350° F (176°C) for about 20-25 minutes until hot in the center.

-❄️ Can you freeze before baking?
+Can you freeze stuffed shells before baking?

-Yes, these work great for meal prep!
+These work great for meal prep!
 Simply cover the stuffed shells with a layer of plastic wrap pushed tightly against the shells to keep out as much air as possible.
-Then place another layer of foil or air-tight lid and freeze for up to 3 months.
-Allow to thaw for a day in the fridge before baking or add an additional 20-30 minutes of bake time if baking them from frozen. *Be sure to take the plastic wrap off before cooking!
+Then place another layer of foil or an air-tight lid and freeze for up to 3 months.

 Yes!
 If you want to prepare these for a holiday or party, simply assemble them up to a day ahead of time, keep them covered in the fridge, and then bake them 1 hour before you want to eat.